denloyd/Balane_Portfolio/README.md

 - `<hr>`: Creates a horizontal rule or line.
 - `<h1>`: Defines the highest level of heading, used for titles or section headers.
 - `<br>`: Produces a line break in the text.
-- `<p align="center">`: Defines a paragraph of text, with the `align="center"` attribute centering the text. (also an older HTML tag)
+- `<p align="center">`: Defines a paragraph of text, with the `align="center"` attribute centering the text and  `align="justify"` attribute justifying the text(also an older HTML tag)
-- `<section>`: Defines thematic sections of content, such as “Projects” or “Skills,” to help organize the page.
+- `<section>`: Defines thematic sections of content, such as “Projects,” “Skills,” “Contact,” and “Footer” to help organize the page.

 ### Forms and Inputs
 - `<form>`: Represents a form that users can fill out and submit.